Jiawei-Wang98/Style_Portfolio_PE_Analysis/README.md

 For **industry classification**, the following codes are used in static requests:
 - **ICBIN**, **ICBSC**, **ICBSN**

+Due to the large dataset size, only a summary table (tracking the number of stocks per country per year across 30 countries) is included here.
+Please contact me if you need additional data for replication.

 # **Main Files and Code Structure**
 - **Primary analysis**: Conducted in `Style Portfolio Analysis.RMD`
 - **Data cleaning scripts**: Other Rmd files handle preprocessing and merging